 Leo Appleton, PhD student

-Leo’s main research interests are based around the value and impact of libraries.
+Leo’s main research interests are based on the value and impact of libraries.
 His PhD specifically investigates the value and impact of UK public libraries in the Information Society, and their role in citizenship development.
-In addition he is interested in the role that public libraries play in the generation and exchange of intellectual, social, and transactional capital.
+In addition, he is interested in the role that public libraries play in the generation and exchange of intellectual, social, and transactional capital.

 Iris Buunk, PhD student